Erik Andersson (ice hockey, born 1971)

 Erik Folke Andersson (born 19 August 1971) is a Swedish former professional ice hockey player who played 12 games in the National Hockey League with the Calgary Flames.
-First drafted by the Los Angeles Kings in the 6th round of the 1990 NHL Entry Draft, Andersson chose not to sign with LA.
+First drafted by the Los Angeles Kings in the 6th round of the 1990 NHL Entry Draft, Andersson chose not to sign with the Kings.
 In the 1997 draft, Andersson was selected again, this time in the 3rd round by Calgary.
 Andersson played two seasons professionally in North America, mainly in the minor leagues, before returning to Sweden to play in the Elitserien.

-Prior to his pro career, Andersson played at the University of Denver.
+Before his pro career, Andersson played at the University of Denver.